(81) The purpose of a deadman

 The purpose of a deadman door controlling access to a computer facility is primarily intended to prevent piggybacking.
 Choices B and C could be accomplished with a single self-closing door.
 Choice D is invalid, as a rapid exit may be necessary in some circumstances, e.g., a fire.

-(82) Which of the following is the MOST reliable form of single factor personal identification?
+the MOST reliable form of single factor personal identification?

 A. Smart card